fullmetalfenix/headless-wordpress-skeleton/README.md

  - Application container

 ## Step Two:
-drop the 'react-stuff' folder into the current theme folder*
+drop the 'react-stuff' folder into the current theme folder *

  *Why did I do it this way?
-Beceause then I can go into the wordpress dash and edit my application code in the theme editor.
+Because then I can go into the wordpress dash and edit my application code in the theme editor.
 This is just to play around with for now so I like the option to do everything through the WP admin area

 ## Step Three